Koigor97/react/README.md

 The above codebase created a `header` component with the `React.createElement` that has a string _hello world..._ and **time** state(variable) that is updates every second using `React.useEffect` and the JS setInterval().
 This all then render by the DOM.

 ![DOM screenshot](project-images/DOM-screenshot.png)

+To set up a React project, you have 2 options.
+One is `Create-React-App` which is ideal for smaller projects, but is slow and outdated.
+The other is `Vite`, geared towards complex production react applications.
+It is extremely fast.

+#### `Components`:

+- As earlier mentioned, React applications are component based.
+- These components are the building blocks of the UI.
+- Components comprises of 'data', 'logic' and 'appearance'.
+- And ofcourse components are reused, can be nested (parent and child component), and data can be passed between them.

+#### `JSX`:

+- JSX is a JavaScript extension that allows us to embed JavaScript, CSS and React components into HTML.
+- JSX is similar to HTML but it's not HTML.
+- Every components must return a block of JSX.
+- But we can use React without JSX.
+- JSX is declarative (meaning it describes what the component should look like) rather than imperative (how to do things.)